Transit Windsor COVID-19 Service Update

 If a bus becomes over-crowded, passengers will be asked to get off.
 The bus will not leave the stop until this happens.

 When possible, an additional bus will be inserted into service.

 Please do your part to exercise physical distancing at all stops and on the bus.
 Do not get on a bus if it is already full, and limit all non-essential travel.

 Fares and Rear Door Boarding

-Effective Monday, May 4, 2020, fares are not required, and all passengers are asked to enter and exit the bus through the rear doors:
+Effective immediately, fares are not required, and all passengers are asked to enter and exit the bus through the rear doors:

 No fare payment will be required until further notice.

 Passengers will embark and disembark from the rear doors only until further notice.

 Passengers with accessibility needs may continue to use the front doors; one wheelchair passenger at a time may occupy this area.

 Transit Windsor customer service located at 300 Chatham Street West is open for customer support and sales.